Synonym(s)

 - Ulcer: Deep tissue defect with extension at least into the corium.

-General definitionThis section has been translated automatically.
+General informationThis section has been translated automatically.

-Debridement: removal of non-vital tissue from a wound.
-It should be the first step in the phase-oriented treatment of chronic wounds see below.
+Debridement: Removal of non-vital tissue from a wound.
+It should be the first step in the phase-oriented treatment of chronic wounds (see below).
 Wound debridement).

 Wound dressings:

-- Chitosan-containing wound dressings, due to their anti-inflammatory, antimicrobial properties for chronic, bacterial or mycotic overlying wounds; e.g. Chitoderm Plus
+- Chitosan-containing wound dressings, due to their anti-inflammatory, antimicrobial properties for chronic, bacterial or mycotic wounds; e.g. Chitoderm Plus

 You might also be interested in